simvue-io/docs/docs/examples/openfoam.md

 # OpenFOAM

 ## Introduction
 Here we demonstrate using OpenFOAM with Simvue.
-In this example we will assume OpenFOAM 10 has been pre-installed on a machine, for example by following these instructions: [https://openfoam.org/download/10-ubuntu/](https://openfoam.org/download/10-ubuntu/).
+In this example we will assume OpenFOAM 10 has been pre-installed on a machine - if you do not have this, [^^follow these instructions for installing OpenFOAM 10 on Ubuntu^^](https://openfoam.org/download/10-ubuntu/).

 !!! note